FPS-RPone/FPS-RPone/README.md

 HaI!
-It's a place where i have some fun with coding and stuff, but i'll probably work here one day.
+It's a place where i mess around with programming languages and stuff, but one day it'll turn into my projects' place™. ;)